hortonworks/cloudbreak/.github/ISSUE_TEMPLATE.md

 _Only use Github issues to report bugs or feature requests_

-For example, _Timeouts waiting for SSH/Ambari are generally not bugs within cloudbreak and are better addressed by the HDC channel.
-Ask on HDC if you are unsure.
+For example, _Timeouts waiting for SSH/Ambari are generally not bugs within cloudbreak and are better addressed by the HCC channel.
+Ask on HCC if you are unsure.

 If you are planning to open a pull-request just open the pull-request instead of making an issue first.